hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Here's a randomly chosen patch of scrubland from an Australian textbook.
+Here's a patch of scrubland, courtesy of an anonymous Australian textbook.
-The topic is calculus, one of the jewels in the crown of mathematics.
+The topic is calculus, one the great milestones of Western thought.
-But here, we're finding... rates of change of ... some functions, I guess.
+And here, we're finding... rates of change of ... some functions, I guess.
 What do these functions do?
 Why do I care?